stultus/stultus/README.md

 -->
 My Name is ✨**Hrishikesh Bhaskaran**✨ and I am a Software Engineer, currently working as the VP of Engineering at [Entri](https://entri.app).

 I am a software engineer, privacy advocate, pythonista and a free software enthusiast.
-Most of my contributions has been in the language computing space under the aegis of the organisation [Swathathra Malayalam Computing](https://smc.org.in).
+Most of my contributions have been in the language computing space under the aegis of the organisation [Swathathra Malayalam Computing](https://smc.org.in).

 I also contribute to the [PeARS Project](https://pearsproject.org/) - which is an ongoing effort to build a fully distributed, p2p search engine